andyzoujm/autocast/README.md

 ## Autocast Dataset

 The latest version of the [Autocast dataset can be downloaded here](https://people.eecs.berkeley.edu/~hendrycks/autocast.tar.gz).
-The collection of [CC-NEWS articles can be downloaded here](https://drive.google.com/file/d/1-9bK_3fl41GyCeMrzfneItu5VT0Qx0rZ/view?usp=sharing).
 For more details on how to use the Autocast dataset and news articles, please refer to our short demonstration in `usage.ipynb`.

 Each question has the following fields:
   ```json